MicrosoftDocs/community-content/community-content/templates/how-to-template.md

 ---
 title: How-to topic template #Required; page title is displayed in search results.
 Include the brand.
+Don't use any puncutation, such as colons, commas, or periods.
 description: How-to description #Required; article description that is displayed in search results.
 author: jehchow #Required; a Microsoft employee's GitHub user alias, with correct capitalization; don't change. ms.author: shchow #Required; a Microsoft employee's alias; don't change.